 Use 1.
-First, therefore, for the great consolation of poor and weak Christians, let them know, that a spark from heaven, though kindled under greenwood that sobs and smokes, yet it will consume all at last.
+First, therefore, for the great consolation of poor and weak Christians, let them know, that a spark from heaven, though kindled under greenwood that sobs (g) and smokes, yet it will consume all at last.
 Love once kindled is strong as death, much water cannot quench it, and therefore it is called a vehement flame, or flame of God, Cant. viii.
 6, kindled in the heart by the Holy Ghost; that little that is in us is fed with an everlasting spring.
-As the fire that came down from heaven in Elias' time, I Kings xviii.
+As the fire that came down from heaven in Elias his time, I Kings xviii.
 38, licked up all the water, to shew that it came from God, so will this fire spend all our corruption; no affliction without, or corruption within, shall quench it.
-In the morning we see oft clouds gather about the sun, as if they would hide it. but the sun wasteth them by little and little, till it come to its full strength.
-At the first, fears and doubts hinder the breaking out of this fire, until at length it gets above them all, and Christ prevails; and then he backs his own graces in us.
-Grace conquers us first, and we by it conquer all things else; whether it be corruptions within us or temptations without us.
+In the morning we see oft clouds gather about the sun, as if they would hide it, but the sun wasteth them by little and little, till it come to its full strength.
+At the first, fears and doubts hinder 'And it is,' in A. † 'That . . . lieth,' added first in B. ‡ 'Person,' in A and B.

+the breaking out of this fire, until at length it gets above them all, and Christ prevails; and then he backs his own graces in us.
+Grace conquers us first, and we by it conquer all things else; whether it be corruptions within us, or temptations without us.

-The church of Christ, begotten by the word of truth, hath the doctrine of the apostles for her crown, and tramples the moon, that is, the world, and all worldly things, "under her feet," Rev. xii.
-I; "every one that is born of God overcometh the world," I John v.
+The church of Christ, begotten by the word of truth, hath the doctrine of the apostles for her crown, and tramples the moon, that is, the world, and all worldly things, 'under her feet,' Rev. xii.
+1; 'every one that is born of God overcometh the world,' 1 John v.
 4. Faith, whereby especially Christ rules, sets the soul so high, that it overlooks all other things as far below, as having represented to it, by the Spirit of Christ, riches, honour, beauty, pleasures of a higher nature.

-Now that we may not come short of the comfort intended, there are two things especially to be taken notice of by us: I. Whether there be such a judgment or government set up in us, to which this promise of victory is made.
+Now that we may not come short of the comfort intended, there are two things especially to be taken notice of by us: 1.
+Whether there be such a judgment or government set up in us, to which this promise of victory is made.
 2. Some rules or directions how we are to carry ourselves, that the judgment of Christ in us may indeed be victorious.